 Your second option

 Instead of “Add product” you could also pick “Find products” and get redirected to the Oberlo interface, which sources products from AliExpress.
+This is particularly great if you want to start a dropshipping business.
 Here you can find and add products directly to your store.

 If you have your own products or want to sell something that is truly unique, simply stick to the manual adding of products.